12 Tips for the Index-Card-a-Day Challenge!

 7. If some aspect of your life is really difficult at present, keep your cards simple so that they don't feel like another assignment or weight.
 Let this tiny daily project support you and renew your energy!!!
 Keep it fun & playful and you'll look forward to your art time.

-8. Make an ICAD emergency kit [one of our warm-ups, remember?] with magic markers, a few index cards, a roll of washi tape, kid scissors, mini-stapler, a few colored pencils, a pencil sharpener.
+8. Make an ICAD art emergency kit with a dozen index cards, a roll of colorful japanese washi tape, a UHU glue stick, kid scissors [blunt-nib for airplane travel], mini-stapler [filled with staples!], a few black PITT pens in varying nib sizes, a handful of Sakura Gelly Rolls, some magic markers, a few colored pencils, and a mini pencil sharpener.
+For collage papers, keep a magazine in your car, but if you are traveling simply collect free ephemera along the way [museum maps, brochures, free hotel postcards, ticket stubs...].
 That way if the car needs a new battery or you have a last-minute business trip or you find yourself in the hospital waiting room, you can bring your little ICAD emergency kit and draw or doodle.
 It's good to have options.

 9. You can start something completely new AT ANY POINT during the challenge.
 Don't make your own rules so confining that you hamper your own progress.
 Switch to a new medium.
 Switch to a new topic.
 Start following prompts.
 Stop following prompts.

 10. Start with something that interests you.
 Draw buddhas!
 Draw sailboats!
 Do blind contour drawings!
 Learn Spanish verb conjugations!
 Create psychedelic doodles!
 Make monochromatic collages!